-HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use LAMOTRIGINE TABLETS safely and effectively.
-See full prescribing information for LAMOTRIGINE TABLETS.
+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use LAMOTRIGINE TABLETS and LAMOTRIGINE TABLETS FOR ORAL SUSPENSION safely and effectively.
+See full prescribing information for LAMOTRIGINE TABLETS and LAMOTRIGINE TABLETS FOR ORAL SUSPENSION.

-LAMOTRIGINE Tablets, for oral use

-Initial U.S. Approval: 1994
+LAMOTRIGINE tablets, for oral use LAMOTRIGINE tablets for oral suspension Initial U.S. Approval: 1994